-Pick the fruit and enlist the help of any willing children or grandkids; often the best gooseberries will be found on the ground under the bush.
+Pick the fruit and enlist the help of any willing children or grand-kids; often the best gooseberries will be found on the ground under the bush.
 This is what takes the time.

 Remove the cape, select only the choice gooseberries and then wash them; obviously the riper, the sweeter the jam.

-If you have hens, by the way, they go crazy over the suspect gooseberries; that way you can be sure that any worms won't infect next year's crop, especially if you allow the birds to wander about the bushes once you're done reaping the fruit.
+If you have hens, by the way, they will go crazy over the suspect gooseberries; that way you can be sure that any worms will not infect next year's crop.
+Allow the birds to wander about the bushes once you are done with reaping the fruit.